-The coming week from the 9.4.17 to the 13.4.17 we are going to fast as a Church.
-We will start on Sunday (after church) with a prayer walk and break fasting on the worship night of 13.04.17.
+The coming week from the 26.1.20 to the 3.2.20 we are going to fast 10 days as a church.
+We will start on Sunday (after church) with communion and break fasting on the worship night of 3.2.20.
+During the Weekdays in these days, we will broadcast a YouTube Live Video at 7:30pm with creative content to support you in your 10 days of devotion.
 We encourage as many as possible to join us!

 I’ve been asked: Why would anyone in his / her right mind go without food?
 Maybe even simpler: What’s fasting?
 Here are three reasons and three ways to fast.

 Fasting is when you choose to go without something essential for a specific period of time; often the objective is to increase your expression of need for something more important.
 Fasting in itself is not distinctively Christian; it is not necessarily spiritual.
 People have used fasting as a method of dieting.
 Many religious groups engage in fasting as a practice; some even make it a requirement.
 Fasting has been used politically as a means of peaceful protest.
 So what is the distinctive of Christian fasting?